xsynaptic/sass-font-stacker/readme.md

 ## Installation

 Download/clone this repo or install with Bower: `bower install sass-font-stacker -D`.
 This project has no dependencies.
+Requirements: Sass 3.3+.